 Theodora of Alexandria becomes Theodore the monk

 Theodora was devastated.
 She confessed everything to the abbess, fearing that God would never forgive her.
-The abbess reproved her only for not seeing guidance while she was being tempted.
+The abbess reproved her only for not seeking guidance while she was being tempted.
 Then she comforted Theodora with words of God’s compassion, reassuring her that, however great her sin, God’s mercy is greater yet.

 Theodora returned home.
 But the sight of Paphnutius made her guilt and shame come roaring back.
 She wanted to enter a convent to repent of her sin, but she knew that her husband would never agree.